Skip to content

 Transparency and Participation

-We urge the key stakeholders – the City of Vienna, BIG (Austrian Federal Real Estate Company) and the future users, the University of Vienna and the BOKU University to integrate considerations of resource and energy consumption, life cycle, and embodied energy into their decisions.
-Participation and co-decision-making by civil society can only take place once all studies and expert reports on the building’s condition are made publicly accessible.
+We urge the key stakeholders – the City of Vienna, BIG (Austrian Federal Real Estate Company) and the future users, the University of Vienna and the BOKU University – to integrate considerations of resource and energy consumption, life cycle, and embodied energy into their decisions.
+Civil society can only engage in meaningful participation and co-decision-making once all studies and expert reports on the building’s condition are made publicly accessible.